paul7dxb/Obsidian-Cyber-Notes/Windows/Active Directory Theory.md

 # Trusts
+Trusts outline the way that the domains inside of a forest communicate to each other, in some environments trusts can be extended out to external domains and even forests in some cases.

+-   Directional - The direction of the trust flows from a trusting domain to a trusted domain
+-   Transitive - The trust relationship expands beyond just two domains to include other trusted domains
 ![](../ZZ%20-%20Pasted%20Images/Pasted%20image%2020221007072915.png)
+# Policies
+Policies dictate how the server operates and what rules it will and will not follow.
 # Domain Controller
 ## Active Directory Data Store
 holds the databases and processes needed to store and manage directory information such as users, groups, and services.
 -   Contains the NTDS.dit - a database that contains all of the information of an Active Directory domain controller as well as password hashes for domain users
 -   Stored by default in %SystemRoot%\NTDS
 -   accessible only by the domain controller

+# Domain Services
+Default domain services:

+-   LDAP - Lightweight Directory Access Protocol; provides communication between applications and directory services
+-   Certificate Services - allows the domain controller to create, validate, and revoke public key certificates
+-   DNS, LLMNR, NBT-NS - Domain Name Services for identifying IP hostnames
 # Breaching AD

 -   NTLM Authenticated Services